marcogdepinto/emotion-classification-from-audio-files/README.md

 ![Link do classification report](https://github.com/marcogdepinto/Emotion-Classification-Ravdess/blob/master/media/ConfusionMatrix.png)

-# How to do it yourself
+# How to use this repository

 1)  ```git clone https://github.com/marcogdepinto/Emotion-Classification-Ravdess.git ``` OR, as an alternative, all the optional steps below.